calebcarlin/Transire/doc/inputs.rst

 _________________

 **lammps_input**
             input file for specifying LAMMPS commands.
-The format is a single list declaration of the form:

-            commands=[
-            'entry 1',
-            'entry 2',
+The format is a plain text document with each command on a new line as is normal for LAMMPS scripts.

+            entry 1
+            entry 2
             ...
-            'entry X'
-            ]

-            The first and last lines in the example must be present.
+            entry X

             LAMMPS keywords related to defining the system are handled by ASE.
-For all available keywords see: http://lammps.sandia.gov/doc/Section_commands.html
+            For all available keywords see:
+            http://lammps.sandia.gov/doc/Section_commands.html

 ET parameters